 While the certification process is operated, the entirety of sequential operations made on the same certificate shall be performed by different persons at different process points.
 Duties have been distributed to separate roles and thereby a single person is prevented from performing the entirety or a large part of the work in the process.
 Each operation is logged so as to include detailed place and time data based on roles.
 Specifically, a user that is authorized to assume a Security Officer or Registration and Customer Services Officer role is not authorized to assume a System Auditor role.
-A user that is authorized to assume a Security Officer or a System Auditor role.
+A user that is authorized to assume a System Administrator role is not authorized to assume a Security Officer or a System Auditor role.